ng-chicago/AddToHomeScreen/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+## How It Use (All)
+ * To truly test this, you will need to build and deploy this to your own HTTPs server.
+I MAY have a version running at my test server https://Mathi.us

 ## How It Use (Chrome Android)
  * UNINSTALL any previous WebAPK apps for your PWA
  * Settings > Privacy > Clear browsing data > check all (all time) > CLEAR DATA > CLEAR